 Even Evil Has Loved Ones: The show seems to love playing with this trope.
 In some cases, the monsters are monsters BECAUSE of what happened to their loved ones previously at the hands of other monsters or hunters, and some actually form close-knit "families."

-In "Two Minutes to Midnight", Pestilence is hinted to have some affection for the demon accompanying him when he hugs her.
+Pestilence is hinted to have some affection for the demon accompanying him when he hugs her.
 He also cares a great deal about his "brothers," the other Horsemen.
 He's royally pissed off at Sam and Dean for taking two of them out before they got to him and plans to torture him gruesomely as payback.

 Lucifer wants to wipe out all humanity and the demons and turn Earth into his own pristine Paradise.
 He does show affection for angels, though, especially his three direct brothers, the other Archangels.
 He begs his younger brother Gabriel not to turn against him and is on the verge of crying when he has to kill him.
 His reunion with Michael is filled with mutual regret over what happened in the past and Lucifer again tries to convince his older brother to stop fighting each other.
 Subverted when Gabriel and Michael both point out that he loves himself even more and is only going on a petty temper tantrum against God for creating humans, although his affection for his brothers appears genuine.

-Crowley is disgusted when Castiel betrays an alliance they made to cut him out of their deal completely and gives him the option of dying or fleeing, despite all the help that Crowley provided to accomplish his goal.
-Crowley notes that not even he would commit such a blatant backstab (or rather, frontstab, since Castiel announces his intentions upfront).
+Crowley is disgusted when one of his allies betrays a temporary alliance they made to cut him out of their deal completely and gives him the option of dying or fleeing, despite all the help that Crowley provided to accomplish their goal.
+Crowley notes that not even he would commit such a blatant backstab (or rather, frontstab, since the betrayer announces his intentions upfront).

 Balthazaar is a rogue, hedonist angel who takes up the demons' hobby of making deals with humans for their souls.
 However, when he learns that his part-time employer and friend Castiel is working with Crowley to locate Purgatory and take control of its souls, he's so horrified that he switches sides and teams up with the Winchesters to stop them.
 This ends up costing him.